 Aabenraa is a port city in Denmark, located at the head of Aabenraa Fjord, approx 61 km (38 mi) north of Schleswig (Germany's Schleswig-Holstein state), with population around 16,000.
 As cruise port, Aabenraa (port locode DKAAB) features a deepwater natural harbor allowing access to ships with max drought 7,5 m (25 ft).

-- The settlement started growing around the bishop's castle Opnor Hus and received its merchant status in 1240.
-During the Middle Ages, the town was popular for its fishing industry and hops production (flowers aka seed cones or strobiles).
+Aabenraa was first mentioned in the 12th century when the town was attacked by the Wends (slavic people).
+The settlement started growing around the bishop's castle Opnor Hus and received its merchant status in 1240.
+During the Middle Ages (13th-15th centuries), the town developed a fishing industry and hops production (flowers aka seed cones or strobiles).

 Town's glory days were in the period 1750s-1864 when the shipping traffic steadily grew, serving the trade routes linking Denmark with the Mediterranean, South America, China, Australia.
 Aabenraa had a good harbor providing safe navigation and shelter for large-sized sailships.
 The port had Denmark's 3rd-largest trade fleet - following only Copenhagen and Flensborg (Flensburg).
 The town also had several renowned shipbuilding yards.

 Among the town's most popular tourist attractions are Sanct Nicolai Kirke (13th-century church) and Brundlund Slot (15th-century castle, currently housing an Art Museum).
 Aabenraa is also a popular bathing resort vacation destination.